Eliasmatheussouza/cdp-attribute-sync-pipeline/README.md

-# cdp attribute sync pipeline
+# CDP Attribute - Sync Pipeline

 Scheduled pipeline that reads approved CDC contract data from BigQuery and upserts user attributes to Insider's Unification API in batches.